ivan-kleshnin/subjective-fullstack/project/environments-and-configurations.md

 Some people insist `prod.conf` should be encrypted but then where will you store the encryption key?
 Also encryptions can be brute-forced.

-So the better solution is to store the whole env inside OS environment variables (app `user` specific) and possibly rely on more convenient files in other enviroments.
+So the better solution is to store the whole env inside OS environment variables in production (app `user` specific) and possibly rely on more convenient files in other enviroments.

 ## Links